 A couple of aerial shots of Cuba from the airplane leaving the country:

+Scroll down to see more Cuba photography and pictures from Havana.
 Enjoy the rest of the photo essay!